guoguo12/hivemind/README.md

 * Change the value of `LOGIN_USERNAME` in `census.py` to your login.

 You should then be able to run `python census.py` to grab data from each server in `servers.txt`.
 The results are printed to stdout.
-Running `census.py` will create a log file called `output.log`;
-I recommend watching this file as `census.py` is running, since `census.py` doesn't give any indication of progress.

 ## Credits